The Getty

 Merging records

-• If two records are contributed for the same concept, they must be merged in VCS.
+• If two records are contributed for the same concept, they must be merged.
 The Vocabulary Program or approved surrogates may "merge" multiple records that represent the same concept.
+In the Vocabulary Program, the merging is done automatically via algorithm in the loading process, or for less obvious matches, it is done by editors by hand in VCS.

-• In the merged record, the contributors' brief name appears with the Terms and Scope (Descriptive) Note that they have contributed.
-Other fields in the database do not link to the contributor name.
+• In the merged record, the contributors' Brief Name appears with the Terms and Scope (Descriptive) Note that they have contributed.
+Other fields in the AAT data do not link to the contributor name.

 • Caveat: Note that when you merge two records that have children in the hierarchy, all of the children will be combined in a list under the newly merged record.
 You must check to see if any of the children in the new list should themselves be merged.